uzairarif5/django_apps/README.md

 ## Updates

-update 5.3:
+update 5.3 - 5.4:
-- The study notes websites cannot access its function, this is fixed now.
+- The study notes websites was not able to access its function, this is fixed now.

 update 5.2:
 - Made changes with error responses.